Chewy, fudgy and full of chocolate, these Double Chocolate Almond Cookies are super easy to make and will satisfy all the chocolate lovers out there.

 You can also replace the almond slices for hazelnuts, pecans, or even omitting all the nuts in case of allergies.

-Flat cookies.
-Always use parchment paper or a silicone mat when baking: it helps a lot with spreading.
-Also, use room temperature butter for this recipe, as melted butter can give you a thinner cookie.
-And don’t forget the baking powder and eggs.
+Avoid flat cookies.
+Always use parchment paper or a silicone mat when baking, as it helps with spreading.
+Also, use room-temperature butter, as melted butter can result in thinner cookies.

-Dry, cakey cookies.
-If it’s your first time baking those cookies, check them 2-3 minutes before the given time, as oven temperatures may differ.
-Overbaked cookies still taste great, but lose all their fudginess.
-Also, measure correctly the flour.
+Don't bake dry, cakey cookies.
+If it’s your first time baking these cookies, check them 2-3 minutes before the recommended time, as oven temperatures may vary.
+Overbaked cookies still taste great but lose their fudginess.
+Also, if using cups, measure the flour correctly.

 Storing and freezing

-These cookies will keep well for a week if stored correctly.
-After cooling, place cookies in an airtight container, and store in room temperature, away from sunlight.
+- Storing: These cookies will keep well for a week if stored correctly.
+After cooling, place them in an airtight container and store at room temperature, away from sunlight.

-You can make the dough ahead.
-It can be stored in the refrigerator for up to 4 days.
+- Making ahead: You can make the dough ahead and store it in the refrigerator for up to 4 days.

-You can freeze this recipe.
+- Freezing: You can freeze this recipe.
 If freezing unbaked dough, shape it before freezing.
-Place cookie balls on a cookie sheet, and in the freezer for 1 hour.
-Transfer them to a freezer-safe bag, seal it and store in the freezer.
+Place cookie balls on a cookie sheet and freeze for 1 hour.
+Transfer them to a freezer-safe bag, seal it, and store in the freezer.
 If freezing baked cookies, wait for them to cool before doing so.
-Place cooled cookies in a freezer-safe bag, seal it and store in the freezer.
-They’re good for 3 months.
+Place cooled cookies in a freezer-safe bag, seal it, and store in the freezer for up to 3 months.

 📖 Recipe